 This strategy is all about probability.
 It doesn’t make sense to spend time and money on risk protection for those events that have a low probability of impacting your business.

 Avoidance is the opposite of accepting risk – you see the possibility and run the other direction.
 Or you do everything in your power to stomp out the risk from threatening your business.
 This strategy can be costly, depending on the level of risk and extent in which you want to eliminate it.

 For example, you implement safety protocols in your business to prevent the destruction of property or harm to employees.
 The costs here are directly related to the degree you want to eliminate or avoid the risk.

 3. Control the Risk

 Controlling risk is the most common strategy used by businesses.
 For example, you may know that computer hardware will fail at some point.
-It could be the loss of data or the destruction of a hard drive.
-You accept this risk, but you control it by creating a backup strategy or even redundant systems in the business.
+You accept this risk, but you control its impact it by creating a backup strategy or even redundant systems in the business.

 If your business is dependent upon transportation, you might have backup vehicles or an agreement in place if your fleet goes down.

 You are implementing actions inside your business to minimize the impact a risk might have on your business objectives.

 4. Transfer the Risk

 Transferring risk is where insurance typically comes into play, however insurance is not the only method you can use to transfer risk.
 For example, you might outsource customer service or payroll to another party.